 § 830.
 Procedure on Change of Address.

 Parties interested in applications, permits, and licenses shall promptly advise the board of changes of address.
-Whenever a notice is required by law or these regulations to be sent to a party, such notice will be mailed to the party at the most recent address supplied to the board by or on behalf of such party unless a different procedure is expressly required by law.
+Whenever a notice is required by law or these regulations to be sent to a party, such notice will be mailed or emailed to the party at the most recent address supplied to the board by or on behalf of such party unless a different procedure is expressly required by law.

 Authority cited: Section 1058, Water Code.
 Reference: Sections 1250, 1302, 1303, 1304, 1320, 1321 and 1322, Water Code.